Edible Earth Farm was the first farm in Western PA to offer a Choice CSA. It's like an online farmers market. You pick it, we pack it and deliver it.

 - Emsworth [searching for host]

 Small CSA Share vs. Large CSA Share

-A Choice CSA is a higher cost CSA share where members can choose most of what goes into their weekly box.
-Small CSA customers can choose up to 7 items per week and a large CSA customer can choose up to 10 items.
+A Full Choice CSA is a higher cost CSA share where members can choose all of what goes into their weekly box.
+Small CSA customers can choose 7 items per week and a large CSA customer can choose 10 items.

 What is a Vacation Hold and How Does it Work

 Access to the Edible Earth Farm Online Farm store